 “It’s important to keep our own homes safe by regularly cleaning out medicine cabinets and any other areas where we store our pharmaceuticals,” said Acting Administrator D. Christopher Evans.
 “Bringing unused or expired medications to a local collection site for safe disposal helps protect your loved ones and the environment.”

-The public can drop off potentially dangerous prescription medications at collection sites which will adhere to local COVID-19 guidelines and regulations in order to maintain the safety of all participants and local law enforcement.
+The public can drop off any unused, unwanted, expired, and potentially dangerous prescription medications at collection sites across San Diego and Imperial Counties.
+All sites will adhere to local COVID-19 guidelines and regulations in order to maintain the safety of all participants and local law enforcement.

 Learn more about the event at www.deatakeback.com, or by calling 800-882-9539.